zfan2356/quack/docs/limitations.rst

                  #  or `float(1)`
     beta = 2.0   # Explicitly defined as float
     result = max(alpha, beta)  # Will correctly perform float comparison

-**Debugging Capabilities**
-    Debugging tools and facilities for the Python DSL are currently more limited in comparison to the C++ API.
-For instance, we don't support single-stepping through the JIT-compiled code.
-And lack of exception handling in JIT-compiled code makes it hard to debug in some cases.

-**Integration with Frameworks**
-    Integration with certain deep learning frameworks is in early development stages and may have limitations.
-For instance, converting frameworking tensor to cute.Tensor is known to have overhead with 2us~3us per tensor as we convert from general DLPack protocol which offers comptibility with all frameworks.

-**Hashing DSL APIs and Objects**
-    DSL APIs and Objects are sensitive to MLIR context, region or other contextual information which has no meaning cross different context.
-Any stateful design rely on ``__hash__`` likely misbehave with unexpected results.
-An example is ``functools.lru_cache``, which combined with ``@cute.jit``, it may cache MLIR object from one context and use in another one.